Wade, Stoinis Power Australia Past Pakistan And Into World Cup Final - UrduPoint

 Chasing 177 for victory, Australia were in trouble at 96-5 when Stoinis (40) and Wade, who hit the winning six in his 41, put on 81 runs to finish off the match with one over to spare in Dubai.

-The left-handed Wade, who was dropped by Hasan Ali on 21, smashed three straight sixes off Shaheen Shah Afridi in the 19th over to set up a title clash with New Zealand in Dubai on Sunday.
+Left-handed Wade was dropped by Hasan Ali on 21 and then smashed three straight sixes off Shaheen Shah Afridi in the 19th over to set up a title clash with New Zealand in Dubai on Sunday.

+"It was a great game of cricket.
+The way Matthew Wade held his nerve was outstanding, that partnership with Marcus Stoinis was crucial," said Australia captain Aaron Finch.

-David Warner made 49 before being caught behind off leg-spinner Shadab Khan who took four wickets.
+David Warner also played a major role with 49 before being caught behind off leg-spinner Shadab Khan who took four wickets.

+"The way we started in the first half, we got the total we targeted," said Pakistan skipper Babar Azam.

-Australia suffered an early blow when Shaheen trapped skipper Aaron Finch lbw for nought as the Pakistan-dominated crowd erupted.
+"But we gave them too much of a chance at the end of the chase.
+If we had taken that catch, it might have made the difference."
+Australia suffered an early blow when Shaheen trapped Finch lbw for nought as the Pakistan-dominated crowd erupted.

 The in-form Warner kept up the attack from one end with support from Mitchell Marsh.